 Upper Hot Springs: This 1930s heritage bathhouse has been restored to include all the amenities of a modern spa.
 Enjoy a steam, massage, or other wellness treatment while taking in the views of the alpine.
 It’s open year-round and includes a cafe, gift shop, and children’s wading pool.

-Banf Park Museum: Built in 1903 by the Natural History Branch of the Geological Survey of Canada, the museum showcases the diverse wildlife in a different way: preserved by taxidermy.
-It is open daily in the summer from 10 a.m. - 6 p.m. and prices range from $3-$4.
+Banff Park Museum: Built in 1903 by the Natural History Branch of the Geological Survey of Canada, the museum showcases the diverse wildlife in a different way: preserved by taxidermy.
+It is open on weekends from October through May, 11 a.m. to 5 p.m.
+During the summer and early fall (from mid-May to mid-October), the museum is open Wednesday to Sunday, and Holiday Mondays from 9:30 a.m. to 5 p.m.
+Prices range from $3-$4 and youths under 17 get in free.
 Call 403-762-1558 for more information.

 For those not interested in camping, there are many lodges, hotels, condos, and bed & breakfasts to choose from.
 Try Brewster’s Shadow Lake Lodge for a luxurious backcountry lodge experience, or A Villa With a View for a comfortable bed and breakfast stay.
 The Banff-Lake Louise Tourism site will give you an insight at what accommodations you can choose from and which offer exactly what you’re looking for.

 Areas of Interest Outside the Park

 Jasper National Park: Established in 1907, this is the largest national park in the Canadian Rockies.
 The park includes the glaciers of the Columbia Icefield, numerous hot springs, lakes, waterfalls, mountains, and a large variety of wildlife.
 It’s a great place to hike, camp, and enjoy a relaxing retreat.
 Call 780-852-6162 for more information.